triestpa/Guttenberg-Search/README.md

 This function will index each paragraph of the book, with author, title, and paragraph location metadata attached.
 We are inserting the paragraphs using a bulk operation, which is much faster than indexing each paragraph individually.

+Run our `node server/load_data.js` again - you should now see a full output of 100 books being parsed and inserted in Elasticsearch.
+This might take a minute or so.

+{{ add screenshot }}

 ## Querying

 Now that ElasticSearch has been populated with 100 books, let's try out some queries.